-In Moorish times the great Rock of Gibraltar was called one of Pillars of Hercules and to this day you can absolutely see why.
-Explore Gibraltar’s main land mass from above and underground.
-Within this enormous jutting rock which is Jurassic limestone are some of the best caves in Europe and from the top of it are easily the best views of North Africa.
-You can get to the upper part of the rock by taxi or walking but the best way is by cable car from the centre of Town.
+In Moorish times, the great Rock of Gibraltar was called one of Pillars of Hercules.
+To this day, you can absolutely see why.
+Explore Gibraltar’s mainland mass from above and underground.
+Within this enormous jutting rock of Jurassic limestone are some of the best caves in Europe.
+From the top of it are easily the best views of North Africa.
+You can get to the upper part of the rock by taxi or walking.
+However, definitely the most fun way is by cable car from the centre of town.

-The upper rock is a nature reserve and is well known to bird watches but the birds aren’t the main attraction.
-Gibraltar’s main tourist pull are the semi-wild Apes that call the rock home, these Apes are ever present while you walk around.
-When it comes to views the east side of Gibraltar offers some of the most breath-taking.
-That’s not all the wildlife Gibraltar has to offer though in on land, as the Bay of Gibraltar has some of the best places to go dolphin watching on this coast line.
+The upper rock is a nature reserve and bird watchers know it well.
+However, the birds aren’t the main attraction.
+Gibraltar’s main tourist pull is the semi-wild apes that call the rock home.
+These apes are omnipresent while you walk around.
+When it comes to views, the east side of Gibraltar offers some of the most breathtaking.
+That’s not all the wildlife Gibraltar has to offer though; the Bay of Gibraltar has some of the best places to go dolphin watching.

-There are bargains to be had with Gibraltar’s Tax free shopping, particularly when it comes to alcohol and cigarettes.
-There are also the familiar high street names such as Marks and Spenser, BHS and Topshop.
-From clothing to accessories Gibraltar shopping Main Street caters for all tastes and budgets.
-If designer brands with 20% off sounds attractive to you, then you’ll love having a leisurely day shopping in Gibraltar.
+There are bargains to be had with Gibraltar’s tax-free shopping, particularly when it comes to alcohol and cigarettes.
+There are also the familiar high street names such as Marks & Spencer, Next, and Topshop.
+From clothing to accessories, Main Street caters for all tastes and budgets.
+If designer brands with 20% off sounds attractive to you, then you’ll love having a leisurely day of shopping.

-In 1704 an Anglo-Dutch force captured Gibraltar and thus under the Treaty of Utrecht Gibraltar was given to Britain.
-It has played an important military base since.
-For the military historians there is enough to interest at least a day trip.
-Most of the historical sites are to the South of the city and the museum with a detailed history, artifacts and Neanderthal man remains within the city walls in the centre.
-Also of the South side of Gibraltar is a Moorish castle, with some of the oldest remains in the city.
+In 1704, an Anglo-Dutch force captured Gibraltar and thus, under the Treaty of Utrecht, Gibraltar was given to Britain.
+It has been an important military base ever since.
+For military history buffs, there is enough interest for at least a day trip.
+Most of the historical sites are to the south of the city.
+The museum has a detailed history, artifacts and Neanderthal man remains within the city walls.
+You’ll also find a Moorish castle with some of the oldest remains in the city on the south side.